lewisleedev/nanugo/README.md

 ## Changelog

+### v1.0.2
+- Fixed `rows` option having issues with conflicting media file names.
+- You can now use `scale` and `width` options. `scale` option might help image quality of cards created with multiple rows feature.
+- Some docstring changes and refactors here and there.

 ### v1.0.1
-- You can now create multiple cards from a single page of pdf with `rows` option.
-5 rows template is also provided.
+- ~~You can now create multiple cards from a single page of pdf with `rows` option.
+5 rows template is also provided.~~ Broken.
+Use v1.0.2 instead.
 - All images are now centered with `text-align: center;` css snippet by default.

 ## Author